Exec-GenEsis/ucsd-notes-genesis/MMW 13/Readings/9 - The Land of Ghana.md

 - Part of East Africa
-Description: What is it?
+Description: Accounts of the people and power of East Ghana
-Type: Primary or Secondary?
+Type: Primary
-- Scholarly Argument present?
-### 1 - Main Point 1
+### 1 -
 - Example 1
 	- Analysis and connection to theme
 - Example 2